Drill-Dev/DrillDev/README.md

 Clone this repository and `cd` inside it.

-Build the server image by running `docker build -t drilldev .`.
+Build the server image by running `docker build -t drilldev -f backend/Dockerfile .`.

 ## Running the Server